 Genital herpes blood tests can show whether you have herpes and whether it's type 1 or type 2.
-They can't show where in the body the herpes is likely to break out.
-But if a test shows that you have herpes type 2, most likely your genitals are infected.
+They can't show where in the body the herpes is likely to break out or when you contracted the infection.

 Where do I get tested for genital herpes?

 It's possible to get genital herpes tests free on the NHS from sexual health or genito-urinary medicine (GUM) clinics.
 Your doctor may also be able to give advice, but it is recommended that you try to get the test from a specialist at a GUM clinic as they are better qualified to make a diagnosis and have the facilities to do the appropriate tests.

 My genital herpes test is positive.
 Now what?

 There are good genital herpes treatments.
 These can help prevent or limit outbreaks and can even lower the odds of spreading the infection.
 And you can take steps - such as using condoms during sex - to help prevent herpes spreading.